redis-field-engineering/redis-connect-dist/connectors/mssql/README.md

 ### Sample JobConfig.yml under redis-connect-sqlserver/config/samples/sqlserver folder

 You can have one or more JobConfig.yml (or with any name e.g. JobConfig-<table_name>.yml) and specify them in the Setup.yml under jobConfig: tag.
-If specifying more than one table (as below) then make sure maxNumberOfJobs: tag under JobManager.yml is set accordingly e.g. if maxNumberOfJobs: tag is set to 2 then RedisConnect will start 2 cdc jobs under the same JVM instance.
+If specifying more than one table (as below) then make sure maxNumberOfJobs: tag under JobManager.yml is set accordingly e.g. if maxNumberOfJobs: tag is set to 2 then Redis Connect will start 2 cdc jobs under the same JVM instance.
 If the workload is more and you want to spread out (scale) the cdc jobs then create multiple JobConfig's and specify them in the Setup.yml under jobConfig: tag.

 ```yml
 jobId: ${jobId} #Unique Job Identifier.
 This value is the job name from Setup.yml